 And I know you hurt.

 It hurts because most days walking through infertility isn’t this hard.
 Most days it doesn’t weigh so heavily on your heart.
 Because for you, the grief of your struggle is like the rain.
 Usually, on most days, it is a light drizzle; which is annoying.
 Yet somehow causes you to hope for a brighter tomorrow.
 But then there are other days.
 Days like Mother’s Day in which you are surrounded by hundreds of moments.
 Moments that you can’t escape.
 Moments that remind you of what you are not.
 Or what you have lost.
 Or pray every day to gain.
-Yet somehow, in your mind, can’t help but feel that you must be unworthy to receive.
-And the grief from all of these moments?
-They come gushing down on you like a monstrous thunderstorm.
-They remind you of the emptiness you feel.
-The brokenness in your body.
-The pain in your heart.
+Yet somehow, in your mind, you can’t help but feel that you must be unworthy to receive.
+And therefore the grief from all of these moments?
+They come gushing down on you like a monstrous thunderstorm as they remind you of the emptiness you feel…the brokenness in your body…the pain in your heart…

 And I know it hurts.

 Because it’s the moment you walked down the greeting card aisle and you realized you wouldn’t be receiving a Mother’s Day card with tiny scribbles made to look like words written on the inside.
 Or when you passed by the “World’s Greatest Mom” t-shirt and wondered if you will ever be that.
 Be the “World’s Greatest Mom.”